Shropshire: Football

-The three highest football (and only professional) clubs in the county are Shrewsbury Town (EFL League One), A.F.C.
-Telford United (National League North) and The New Saints (Welsh Premier League) in Oswestry.
+The three highest football (and only professional) clubs in the county are Shrewsbury Town (EFL League Two), A.F.C.
+Telford United (Southern League Premier Division Central) and The New Saints (Welsh Premier League) in Oswestry.

 There are numerous semi-professional football clubs in the lower leagues.
 The governing body in the county is the Shropshire Football Association, who organise a number of county-wide cup competitions, including the Shropshire Senior Cup.
 In 2020 the Shropshire County Football League was created, replacing the Shropshire Premier League.
 As of the 2022–23 football season the following Shropshire clubs play in these English leagues (the highest team of each club shown only):

 Also, some clubs situated near the Welsh border play in the Welsh league system:

 Other sports

 The historic Wenlock Olympian Society Annual Games (begun 1850) are held annually in Much Wenlock during the second weekend in July.
 A four-day festival, the Games include cricket, volleyball, tennis, bowls, badminton, triathlon, 10k road race, track and field events, archery, five-a-side football, veteran cycle events, clay pigeon shooting and a golf competition.

 The county has a number of private and public golf courses, including the Church Stretton Golf Club, situated on the slopes of the Long Mynd.
 It is the oldest 18-hole golf course in Shropshire, opened in 1898, and one of the highest in the United Kingdom.
 There is one notable horse racing racecourse in Shropshire, near Ludlow, the Ludlow Racecourse.

 The area also has a rich motorsports heritage, with the Loton Park Hillclimb and Hawkstone Park Motocross Circuit situated near Shrewsbury.
 Shrewsbury Motocross Club has staged motocross events in the area for over 30 years.
 There is additionally an ice hockey club in the county, the Telford Tigers.

 One of the biggest one-day events in Shropshire and the biggest one-day cycle race in the UK is the Shropshire Star Newport Nocturne, founded 1970; held every four years, it is Britain's only floodlit cycle race.

 The county has one American football team, Shropshire Revolution, which was founded in 2006, and is a club in the British American Football League.
 Former teams in the county have included the Wrekin Giants, which ran from 1985 to 1989 and the Shropshire Giants which ran in 1989.
-Shropshire has a number of rugby clubs, including Newport (Salop) Rugby Union Football Club, the highest-leveled team in the county, playing in the National League 3 Midlands.
+Shropshire has a number of rugby clubs, including Newport (Salop) Rugby Union Football Club, and Bridgnorth Rugby Football Club, the highest-levelled teams in the county, both playing in the Regional 1 Midlands league.